 Earn 1 HSW CEH | 1-2pm ET | 10-11am PT | Register Now at No Cost

-This webinar is the second in a three part series sponsored by the Universal Design member-created community on AIA KnowledgeNet.
-The webinar is co-sponsored by the AIA Small Project Practitioners Knowledge Community, the Christopher and Dana Reeve Foundation and HomeFreeHome.org.
+This webinar is the first in a three part series sponsored by the Universal Design member-created community on AIA KnowledgeNet.

-Attendees will earn 1 HSW CEH.
-At the end of the webinar, a link to a survey will be provided.
-All attendees at each site submit one form: 1) page one: webinar survey and 2) page two: CES report form.
-The survey must be completed within 24 hours of the webinar.
-AIA members and IDP record holders will have their credit recorded within 48 hours of the webinar.
+At the conclusion of the webinar, a link to a survey/CES report form will be provided.
+All attendees at each site will submit one form: 1) page one: webinar survey and 2) page two: CES report form.
+The survey must be completed within 24 hours of the webinar’s conclusion.
+AIA members and IDP record holders (http://www.aia.org/FreeTranscriptsforInterns) will have their credit recorded within 48 hours of the webinar.
 All attendees will be prompted to download a certificate of completion at the end of the survey.